mre/mre.github.io.v2/blog/2010-overkill-java-as-a-first-programming-language.md

 ```

 I hear you say: "Dude, file I/O is pretty complex.
 It's just the way it is".
 That's true... _internally_ .
-But the user should get an easy interface. *Python*
+But a beginner should get an easy interface. *Python*
 shows how it's done:

 ```python